 The Sisters’ Room is very happy and glad to present a new collaboration!
-As a matter of fact, our blog is working with Elena Lago’s Art Plug&Play a contemporary art blog.
+As a matter of fact, our blog is working with Elena Lago’s Art Plug&Play, a contemporary art blog.
 Elena Lago is a very young and smart art historian who diveloped a digital extension of her amazing bachelor’s thesis by creating this blog, where she deals with interactive, shared art.
 So, how these two blogs, one dedicated to the Brontës and the other one dedicated to art, are going to work together?
 Well, it’s easy- by connected the two themes!
 We want to start this collaboration by telling you about Rebecca Chesney‘s amazing project.
 In her Brontë Weather Project his British artist put together literature, art and… the weather!
 Our collaboration will consist of three steps- an article by Elena Lago focused on the artistic features of the project; a double interview to Rebecca Chesney with both artistic and literary questions about the project; and finally an article by The Sisters’ Room focused on the literary aspects of the project.

 Well, if you want to know more just read this first article- we are pretty sure this project will surprise you!